SendingA/Co-NavGPT2/docs/fire_world_handoff.md

 ## 1. What problem are we solving?

-Co-NavGPT2 navigates HM3D scenes.
+FireNav navigates HM3D scenes.
 The original "fire scenario" was a post-processing layer (`SmokeRGBSensor`) that multiplied the agent's RGB by a global smoke density.
 That has two large limitations: